Part exchange my car

 Part exchange can be understood as selling and buying in one go.

-Here’s how it works: the dealer uses a valuation for your current vehicle as a discount on your next one.
+Here’s how it works: the dealer uses a valuation for your current vehicle as a discount on your next purchase.
 Instead of selling your car outright and buying another, the transaction is rolled into one.
 A dealer may present several different part exchange offers to you, all with higher or lower discounts.
+Your condition and mileage will factor into the cost of your part exchange.

 Can you part exchange a car on finance?

-Yes, part exchange is commonly offered by finance lenders.
+Yes, part exchange is commonly offered by finance lenders, including when you still have outstanding finance.
 Dealers can also part exchange financed cars.
-Part exchange options with your finance lender may be based on the ‘guaranteed future minimum value’ as stated in your contract, rather than an up to date valuation.
+Part exchange options with your finance lender may be based on the ‘guaranteed minimum future value’ as stated in your contract, rather than a current, accurate valuation

 You can sell a financed car for more money on Motorway.
-We calculate your valuation using live sales data – and you can check how it stacks against your finance balance.
+We calculate your valuation using live sales data – and you can check how it stacks against your outstanding finance balance.
 When you’re in positive equity, you can sell quickly and easily to a dealer – and keep the surplus to put towards your next car.
+You may feel you got a better deal this way.
 Motorway customers Craig and Melissa did just this – read their story here.

 Can I part exchange my car if it’s worth more than the car I want to buy?